 After the first handful of puzzles, the game’s difficulty ramps up, requiring you to make precision machines with the pieces available to you.
 From the angle of your pieces of wood to their length, every minute details affects how your contraption will perform.
 Balance is essential unless you are striving for an unbalance swinging wrecking all, and I’d say some of the puzzles certainly call for it.
 Without room-scale functionality, however, Fantastic Contraption loses some of its charm, as players now have a side-view of the play area.
 While the area can be resized based on how far you want to stretch your arms, not to mention the limitations of the PlayStation Camera, it feels different than the original HTC Vive release.
 Building is still enjoyable, but the view restricting can be troubling at times.
 You can pick up your entire creation and rotate it around to compensate for not being in the middle of the action.

 One of the neat extras the game has to offer is when you put on the space helmet in the game, almost serving as a separate VR environment.
 Here, you can save any contraption you have made, or change puzzles.
 The creations can only be used on the same puzzle as they were made.
 It’s a shame, as I would have loved to save a base creation and use this as a starting point.

 Fantastic Contraption loses some of its charm with the lack of room-scale functionality, but the game is still enjoyable.
 The puzzles are purposely obtuse, letting players use their imagination on how to use the various types of objects to build a functional and moving apparatus.Note: Fantastic Contraption was reviewed on PlayStation VR.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.